forestdatapartnership/whisp-app/README.md

 Whisp is a powerful tool designed to support environmental conservation efforts by providing robust geospatial analysis.
 By ingesting geoids and geometries in either WKT (Well-Known Text) or GeoJSON formats, Whisp facilitates the creation of comprehensive supporting documentation necessary for claims under zero-deforestation regulatory mechanisms.
 This documentation can play a crucial role in validating efforts towards sustainability and compliance with environmental standards.

-THe application is currently exposed [here](https://whisp-app-vdfqchwaca-uc.a.run.app).
+The application is currently exposed [here](https://whisp-app-vdfqchwaca-uc.a.run.app).

 ## Features